jimmymathews/pwh/readme.md

 ###Password Hash

 This script is a simple, unusual password manager.
-You only need one master password, and it is never stored for more than a second.
+You only need to remember one master password, and it is never stored for more than a second.

 1. Run the Python script *password.py* at the terminal.
 2. Enter a string describing the account that the password is for, like *gmail* or *bankofamerica*.